Ibrahim Quli Qutb Shah Wali: Reign

 Such favourable attitudes to Hindus had an effect.
 Ibrahim during his early reign got support from Telugu noblemen.
 In 1550 when Ibrahim was returning to Golconda, two envoys were sent to the sultan from the fort of Koilkonda pledging allegiance to him.
 He was crowned on 27 July 1550, upon returning to Golconda.
 According to the long inscription at the fort, the Hindus pledged allegiance to him, and anyone who 'dealt with any other person other than Ibrahim' would be considered being of low birth and would incur the sin of having killed cows and Brāhmaṇas at Varanasi.

 In Vijayanagara, Ibrahim married Bagiradhi (correctly: "Bhagirathi"), a Hindu woman, according to Hindu rites and customs.
 Bagiradhi was also known as "Kaavya kanyaka" and she came from a family with a legacy in music and dance rooted in Hindu, and south Indian traditions.
 The son born to Ibrahim and Bhagirathi, Muhammad Quli Qutb Shah, would succeed his father to become the 5th ruler of the dynasty.

 Ibrahim employed Hindus for administrative, diplomatic, and military purposes within his sultanate.
 A patron of the arts and of Telugu literature, Ibrahim sponsored many court poets, such as Singanacharyudu, Addanki Gangadharudu, Ponnanganti Telenganaraya, and Kandukuru Rudrakavi.
 There were Telugu poets, in a break from tradition.
 He also patronized Arabic and Persian poets in his court.
 He is also known in Telugu literature as Malki Bharama (his adopted Telugu name).
 Ibrahim repaired and fortified Golconda Fort and developed the Hussain Sagar lake and Ibrahim Bagh.
 He is described in one of the inscriptions on the "Makki Darwaza" in the fort as "The Greatest of Sovereigns".

 In 1565, Ibrahim took advantage of internal conflicts in Vijayanagara.
-He became part of a cabal of Muslim rulers of small states which banded together to destroy the Hindu Empire Vijayanagara.
+He became part of a cabal of Muslim rulers of small states which banded together to destroy the Hindu kingdom of Vijayanagara.
 He thus betrayed Rama Raya of Vijayanagara, who had given him shelter during his exile from 1543 to 1550.
 In the Battle of Talikota which ensued, Rama Raya was killed and the city where Ibrahim had spent seven happy and safe years was razed to the ground; the remnants of its former glory can be seen in the lfixl of Hampi today.
 Following the battle of Talikota in 1565, Ibrahim was able to expand his own kingdom by taking the important hill forts of Adoni and Udayagiri, which commanded an extensive territory and which had been prized possessions of his former host.